-The County's obligation will commence when the agreement is approved by the BCC or their designee and upon written notice to the ESG Program Applicants.
-The County may set a different starting date for the agreement.
-The County will not be responsible for any work done by the ESG Program Applicants, even work done in good faith, if it occurs prior to the agreement start date set by the County.
+The County's obligation will commence when the contract is approved by the BCC or their designee and upon written notice to the ESG Program funding Applicants.
+The County may set a different starting date for the contract.
+The County will not be responsible for any work done by the ESG Program funding Applicants, even work done in good faith, if it occurs prior to the contract start date set by the County.